 - Restricting whether the coupon can be used alongside other coupons

-However, with Advanced Coupons, you get hundreds of additional options for restricting whether a coupon is allowed to be applied or not.
+However, with Advanced Coupons, you get hundreds of additional options for restricting whether a coupon can be applied.

-This is largely done by making use of the Cart Conditions feature.
+This is primarily done by making use of the Cart Conditions feature.

 You can restrict if a coupon can be applied to a cart based on any of these conditions: